-A recent change to the law is aimed at providing police with the necessary authority to take preventative action to stop bushfires from starting.
+Police Officers have a lawful authority to take preventative action to stop bushfires from starting.
 This authority applies at all times of the year, not just the Fire Danger Season.
 The intent of the authority is to protect the community from uncontrolled fires.
 (Section 105IA Fire and Emergency Services Act 2005).